arvidn/libtorrent/docs/features.rst

 ===========

-libtorrent runs on most major operating systems, including Windows, MacOS X, Linux, BSD and Solaris.
+libtorrent runs on most major operating systems, including Windows, macOS, Linux, BSD and Solaris.
 It uses Boost.Asio, Boost.Optional, Boost.System, Boost.Multiprecision,
 Boost.Intrusive, Boost.Pool, Boost.Python (for bindings), Boost.CRC and various
 other boost libraries.
 At least version 1.49 of boost is required.

 Since libtorrent uses Boost.Asio it will take full advantage of high performance network APIs on the most popular platforms.
-I/O completion ports on windows, epoll on linux and kqueue on MacOS X and BSD.
+I/O completion ports on windows, epoll on Linux and kqueue on macOS and BSD.

 libtorrent does not build with the following compilers: